olensmar/openapi-sidecar/README.md

 # openapi-sidecar

-A simple HTTP proxy/sidecar for validating incoming requests against an OpenAPI definition and returning nice errors if they aren't compliant with any defined operation or its request parameters/schema.
-Valid requests will be forwarded to the target service and the response will be returned accordingly.
+A simple HTTP proxy/sidecar for validating incoming requests against an OpenAPI definition and returning nice errors if requests don't match any defined operation or its defined request parameters/schema.
+Valid requests will be forwarded to the target service and its response will be returned accordingly.

 Useful if you